entropic-dev/boltzmann/docs/content/concepts/validators.md

 +++
 title="Validators"
-weight=11
+weight=5
 +++

-Boltzmann provides three validator decorators that rely on [the ajv schema validator](https://github.com/epoberezkin/ajv) for you to enforce a schema for your route parameters, query params, and body.
+Boltzmann provides three validator decorators that rely on [the ajv schema validator](https://github.com/epoberezkin/ajv) for you to enforce a schema for your route parameters, query params, and body.  <!-- more -->
 The functions are:

 - `boltzmann.decorators.body`: validate the structure of an incoming body
 - `boltzmann.decorators.query`: validate parameters in the query string